In this section

 Child life specialist: A person who helps children and their families cope with the health care experience by explaining what will happen and why using words your child understands.
 A child life specialist may use play and other age-appropriate activities and education to help your child get ready for medical procedures.

-Dietitian: A person who specializes in food and nutrition.
+Dietician: A person who specializes in food and nutrition.
 They evaluate a child's nutritional needs and help families plan for dietary changes.

 Health unit coordinator: A person who can answer your non-medical questions.
 A HUC can be found at your unit's front desk.